VirtoCommerce/vc-module-export/README.md

 ### Select data Object

-The user is able to select one of the object types, which are grouped by some creteria.
+The user is able to select one of the object types, which are grouped by some criteria.

 ![Select Data Object](docs/media/screen-select-data-objects.png)

 ### Select Export Provider

-Json and CSV providers are supported out-of-the-box
+Json and Csv providers are supported out-of-the-box.

 **Important** Tabular providers (e.g. Csv provider) are unavailable for exported types which do not support tabular export.